 National Bank of Kyrgyzstan holds policy rate at 13%

 BISHKEK.
-May 31 (Interfax) - The National Bank of Kyrgyzstan's management board has decided to hold the key policy rate at 13% per annum, National Bank spokeswoman Aida Karabayeva said at a press conference on Tuesday.
+Feb 28 (Interfax) - The National Bank of Kyrgyzstan's management board has decided to hold the key policy rate at 13% per annum, National Bank spokeswoman Aida Karabayeva said at a press conference on Tuesday.

-The next meeting of the Board of the National Bank on policy rate will be held on July 31.
+The next meeting of the Board of the National Bank on the size of the policy rate will be held on April 24.

 The rate has been 13% since November 2022, when it was lowered from 14%.